btcpayserver/btcpay-python/README.md

 ```
 3. Click save and then copy the 7 digit pairing code from the success page

-After you have the access token, you are ready to use the client library to create a client object.
+After you have the pairing code, you are ready to use the client library to create a client object.

 ## The "easy method" to create a new BTCPay client
 Use the pairing code obtained above as follows: